Force and Pressure Class 8

 Combining Forces: When multiple forces act on an object, they can either reinforce or counteract each other.
 If two forces are in the same direction, their magnitudes are added to yield the net force.
 Conversely, if forces oppose each other, their magnitudes are subtracted.
 This net force determines the object's overall motion.
 Equilibrium is achieved when opposing forces cancel each other out, resulting in zero net force.

 Force and Motion: Force can set objects in motion.
 When you give a car a gentle push, you're imparting a force that initiates its movement.
 Moreover, force can also alter the speed and direction of an object in motion.
-Picture yourself riding a bicycle and pedaling harder to gain speed.
+Picture yourself riding a bicycle and pedalling harder to gain speed.
 The force you apply increases the bike's speed.

 Example of Combining Force - Force for Grade 8